-We don’t want to take this too far but try to be more like your mother – she knows your feet have to stay warm so she buys you socks for Christmas every year.
+We don’t want to take this too far but ... try to be more like your mother – because she knows your feet have to stay warm, she buys you socks for Christmas every year.
 But you love her anyway.
-Because there’s little bicycles on them and you’re mr. sport.
+Because there are little bicycles on them and you’re Mr. Sport.

-To sum up: She knows you and you love her for that.
-So get to know your customers, provide them with exactly what they want: share their opinions, learn their language, give them socks – earn their loyalty.
+In short: She knows you and you love her for that.
+So get to know your customers, and provide them with exactly what they want: share their opinions, learn their language, give them socks – earn their loyalty.

-“But where to start?”
+“But where do I start?”
 You ask.
-Calm down.
-Make is feasible.
+Just stay calm.
+It's all doable.
 Dream big but stay realistic.
-The overall goal is to collect all customer data available.
-And the steps towards that goal we will share with you right now:
+The overall goal is to collect all the customer data available.
+And we'll share the steps towards that goal with you right now:

-First we have to find a perfect data storage.
-Basically you have two options: Google Spreadsheet (early-stage) or your own Data Warehouse (advanced).
+First we have to find a perfect way to store data.
+Basically, you have two options: Google Spreadsheet (early-stage) or your own Data Warehouse (advanced).

-IT’S YOUR.
-With a little help from your developers you can make it customized to your very own needs.
+IT’S YOURS.
+With a little help from your developers, you can customize it to fit your own special needs.

 It’s difficult to set up.
 You need time.
 You need a team.
 You need to know exactly what you want from your data.
-Chances are that as a beginner you are not sure.
+As a beginner, chances are that you're not sure.

 Getting yourself a Data Warehouse as a rising start-up is like using a sledgehammer to crack a nut.